What Goes Into an Appraisal?

-A home purchase can be the most serious investment some of us might ever consider.
-It doesn't matter if a main residence, a second vacation home or an investment, the purchase of real property is an involved financial transaction that requires multiple parties to see it through.
+Their home's purchase can be the largest financial decision many of us might ever make.
+Whether it's a main residence, an additional vacation home or an investment, the purchase of real property is a detailed financial transaction that requires multiple parties to pull it all off.

-You're likely to be familiar with the parties taking part in the transaction.
-The most familiar entity in the transaction is the real estate agent.
-Then, the mortgage company provides the money needed to fund the exchange.
-The title company makes sure that all details of the sale are completed and that a clear title transfers from the seller to the buyer.
+It's likely you are familiar with the parties taking part in the transaction.
+The real estate agent is the most recognizable face in the exchange.
+Then, the bank provides the money needed to finance the deal.
+And ensuring all requirements of the sale are completed and that a clear title passes to the buyer from the seller is the title company.

-So, who's responsible for making sure the value of the property is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the real estate is consistent with the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from DCF Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first task at DCF Appraisals is to inspect the property to ascertain its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a typical buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.
+Our first duty at DCF Appraisals is to inspect the property to ascertain its true status.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a typical buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

-Here, we pull information on local construction costs, labor rates and other factors to figure out how much it would cost to construct a property similar to the one being appraised.
-This figure commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we analyze information on local construction costs, labor rates and other factors to figure out how much it would cost to construct a property similar to the one being appraised.
+This value usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers get to know the subdivisions in which they appraise.
-They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the home being appraised.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third way of valuing a house.
-In this situation, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.
+A third method of valuing real estate is sometimes employed when an area has a reasonable number of renter occupied properties.
+In this situation, the amount of income the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.

 Putting It All Together

-Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it may not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-At the end of the day, an appraiser from DCF Appraisals will help you get the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+It is important to note that while this amount is probably the strongest indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from DCF Appraisals will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.